googleapis/google-auth-library-swift/Sources/TokenGenerator/README.md

 TokenService swift file demonstrates how to generate auth token using following methods:

-## authorization(data: [String: String], completionHandler: @escaping (String)-> Void)
+## authorization(completionHandler: @escaping (String)-> Void)
-1. It's a public function which accepts data dictionary and completion handler as input params.
+1. It's a public function which accepts completion handler as input params.
-2. Data dictionary should contain **projectID**, **scope**, and **tokenCollection** keys and values paired with them.
-This dictionary will be used by index.js.
-3. Client (iOS app) will call this api by providing these inputs.
+2. Client (iOS app) will call this api.
-4. This api will call "getToken" private function of TokenService class.
+3. This api will call "getToken" private function of FirebaseTokenService class.
-5. It will call completion handler with either token on success or error message on failure.
+4. It will call completion handler with either token on success or error message on failure.

-## retrieveAccessToken(data: [String: String], completionHandler: @escaping (String?, Error?) -> Void)
+## retrieveAccessToken(completionHandler: @escaping (String?, Error?) -> Void)
 1. This is a private function.
 2. This func retrieves tokens from [index.js](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/blob/master/functions/dialogflow/functions/index.js) by calling its "getOAuthToken" api.
 3. On failure it calls completion handler with error message.